-- 6.23 Ryefields are 4 hectares of meadowland which were left in trust for the village to enjoy for recreational and leisure purposes.
-They have historical significance as they are part of the William Hunt legacy, land acquired by the village from the Hunt family after the closure of Hunts Foundry.
-The wet area by the stream was the site of the Colne Priory fishponds dating back to the medieval period. - 6.24 The two meadows are extensively used by residents and provide a large green space at the eastern end of the village.
-The lower meadow also hosts the annual school firework display. - 6.25 The site consists of a lower wet area along a stream which has a number of Black Poplars; a native tree in decline and becoming increasingly rare.
+6.25 Ryefields are 4 hectares of meadowland which were left in trust for the village to enjoy for recreational and leisure purposes.
+They have historical significance as they are part of the William Hunt legacy, land acquired by the village from the Hunt family after the closure of

+- Hunts Foundry.
+The wet area by the stream was the site of the Colne Priory fishponds dating back to the medieval period. - 6.26 The two meadows are extensively used by residents and provide a large green space at the eastern end of the village.
+The lower meadow also hosts the annual school firework display. - 6.27 The site consists of a lower wet area along a stream which has a number of Black Poplars; a native tree in decline and becoming increasingly rare.
 The land rises to the two grass and wildflower meadows which are bordered by thick hedgerows and mature oaks and other native trees.
-There are very attractive views across the valley to the church. - 6.26 The area abounds with wildlife and provides a tranquil area for walkers to enjoy, with easy access to the Local Nature Reserve and the wider countryside beyond.
-Fruit trees, forming part of the scattered community orchard are planted along the northern boundary and the lower meadow hosts the annual school firework display. - 6.27 It should be noted that the Local Green Space does not include the adjacent land called Brick Meadows.
+There are very attractive views across the valley to the church. - 6.28 The area abounds with wildlife and provides a tranquil area for walkers to enjoy, with easy access to the Local Nature Reserve and the wider countryside beyond.
+Fruit trees, forming part of the scattered community orchard are planted along the northern boundary and the lower meadow hosts the annual school firework display. - 6.29 It should be noted that the Local Green Space does not include the adjacent land called Brick Meadows.
 This is because Brick Meadows is designated as a Local Nature Reserve and is already protected from inappropriate development,

-Figure 6.5 Ryefields Local Green Space
+Figure 6.4: Ryefields Local Green Space

-LOCAL GREEN SPACES
+POLICY ERCOL7: LOCAL GREEN SPACES

-- A. The following areas shown on the Policies Map and in Figures 6.1-6.3 are designated as Local Green Spaces:

-- a.
-Millennium Green

-- b.
-Hobbs Way public open space

-- c.
-Ryefields
+- A. The areas listed below and shown on the Policies Map and on the Inset Maps at Figures 6.3-6.5 are designated as Local Green Spaces: - a.
+Earl's Colne Millennium Green - b.
+Public open space south of Hobbs Way public open space - c.
+Ryefields - B. Development proposals in the three designated Local Green Spaces listed above and defined on the accompanying maps to this policy will be managed in accordance with national policy for Green Belts.

-- B. Proposals for built development on these Local Green Spaces will not be permitted unless the proposal is for an ancillary feature, and it can be clearly demonstrated that it is required to support or enhance the role and function of the identified Local Green Space.

-7 Movement
+7 MOVEMENT